Skip to main content

 Home insurance inflation by province

-Many provinces saw a home insurance inflation rate far off from Canada’s average of 8.6%.
-While Newfoundland and Labrador saw the lowest increase of 4.6%, British Columbia saw the highest increase of 12.2%.
-Location plays a big role when insurers calculate a home’s premium, so the substantial rate increase shouldn’t be a big surprise to BC homeowners due to the aftermath of last year’s severe weather events.
+Some provinces saw a home insurance inflation rate far off from Canada’s average of 4.8%.
+While Prince Edward Island and New Brunswick saw slight deflation, Alberta and Manitoba saw the highest increases at 6.7%.
+Location plays a big role when insurers calculate a home’s premium, so the substantial rate increase shouldn’t be a big surprise to Alberta homeowners due to the aftermath of 2024’s severe weather conditions.

 Inflation and your home replacement cost value

-The cost to replace your home may potentially be higher than the original value it was quoted for when you purchased the coverage.
+So, the cost to replace your home may potentially be higher than the original value it was quoted for when you purchased the coverage.
+Even if home replacement costs are stable now, the value of your home today could be higher than what your policy initially covered.
 So it’s a good idea to consult your insurance broker on adjusting your home replacement limit to cover this gap.
 Although doing so could increase your premium, you wouldn’t want to pay the thousands of dollars out-of-pocket in the event your house is damaged while underinsured.

 Home insurance endorsements to combat inflation